fathom-global/.github/.github/pull_request_template.md

 ### Required

-- Read through the code changes and check that the docs, README and existing tests have been updated
+- Read through the code changes and check that the docs, README and existing tests have been updated.
 - Check that the code is readable and easy to understand.
-This includes: comments, variable names, method names and line length
+This includes: comments, variable names, method names and line length.
-- Check that the code meets the requirements specified in the PR description and/or linked ClickUp ticket
+- Check that the code meets the requirements specified in the PR description and/or linked ClickUp ticket.

-### Important
+### Recommended Best Practices

-- Verify that all new code is covered by a corresponding test
+- Verify that all new code is covered by corresponding tests.
 - No file paths are hardcoded in the main body of the file.
-Try using parameter file or input arguments instead
+Try using parameter file or input arguments instead.

-### Nice To Have
+### Going the Extra Mile

-- Checkout the code locally and try running the new code yourself reproducibility and that is runs as you expect
+- Checkout the code locally, try running the new code yourself and verify that it runs as you expect.